carla-simulator/carla/Docs/python_api.md

 <h5 style="margin-top: -20px">Getters</h5>
 <div style="padding-left:30px;margin-top:-25px"></div>- <a name="carla.Waypoint.get_junction"></a>**<font color="#7fb800">get_junction</font>**(<font color="#00a6ed">**self**</font>)
-If the waypoint belongs to a junction this function returns the asociated junction object.
+If the waypoint belongs to a junction this method returns the asociated junction object.
 Otherwise returns null.
     - **Return:** _[carla.Junction](#carla.Junction)_
 - <a name="carla.Waypoint.get_landmarks"></a>**<font color="#7fb800">get_landmarks</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**distance**</font>, <font color="#00a6ed">**stop_at_junction**=False</font>)
 Returns a list of landmarks in the road from the current waypoint until the specified distance.